sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Columns Cardinality
 ----------------------------------------

-Below is a sample workflow that contains Columns Cardinality processor in Fire Insights.
+Below is a sample workflow that contains Columns Cardinality processor in Sparkflows.
 It demonstrates the usage of Columns Cardinality node to display categorical distribution of data.
 It displays count of rows for each distinct values in the selected columns (Categories).

 It does the following processing of data: